 Established in 1986, the CCLS credential was developed to increase the proficiency of child life professionals by identifying a body of knowledge; establishing a level of knowledge and performance necessary for certification; and increasing the value of practitioners to their employers.

-A Certifying Committee designated by CLC governs the program and includes representatives from various child life settings.
-The Certifying Committee seeks to represent the diversity that exists within the profession and serve as a voice for stakeholders who have an interest in maintaining high standards in child life.
+The Child Life Certifying Committee (CLCC) governs the program and includes representatives from various child life settings.
+The CLCC seeks to represent the diversity that exists within the profession and serve as a voice for stakeholders who have an interest in maintaining high standards in child life.

-For questions regarding the certification process, please contact certification@childlife.org.
+For questions regarding the certification process, please refer to the Association of Child Life Professionals website www.childlife.org/Certification or contact [email protected].

 1 Child Life Certification Manual